vandanal187/1/Arpeggiator.md

 ### Timing the Notes

 One way to make the arpeggiator loop is with `setInterval` as shown above.
 The problem is that the timing would be kinda loose since native Javascript timing is not very accurate or reliable.
 Instead we'll use `Tone.Transport.setInterval` which is defined in [Tone.Transport](http://tonejs.org/docs/Tone.Transport.html).
 Tone's `setInterval` method looks very similar to Javascript's `setInterval`, except that Tone's method passes in the exact time when the event was scheduled to occur (and also takes its interval time in seconds instead of milliseconds).
-We'll use that `time` argument to schedule our synth's `triggerAttackRelease` function.
+We'll use that `time` argument to schedule our synth's `triggerAttackRelease` function with precise timing.

 ```javascript
 Tone.Transport.setInterval(function(time){